 The election of Karol Wojtyła from Poland as pope John Paul II in 1978 extended direct Communist control to the Vatican.
 Wojtyła was not opposing Communists.
 He was working with them and for them.
 Otherwise he would be eliminated early on.

 Later, the legend of Wojtyła’s opposition to Communism was fabricated.
 Utter nonsense.
-John Paul II celebrated the 26th anniversary of his pontificate with a Red Army Choir’s concert in the Paul VI auditorium in the Vatican on October 15, 2004.
+John Paul II celebrated the 26th anniversary of his pontificate with the Red Army Choir’s concert in the Paul VI auditorium in the Vatican on October 15, 2004.
 The last song performed that evening was “Oka”, the anthem of the Communist First Division formed in the Soviet Union in 1943.
 The concert was broadcast on tv to Italy and Russia.
 BBC and some other media reported on the concert, but nobody expressed any surprise or feelings of unease over the concert.
 The “Oka” song was not mentioned publicly as well.
 The Italian announcer introduced it simply as a ‘Polish song’.

 The subsequent turbo-propelled extra quick canonization of John Paul II is not a result of divine interventions.
 It was his Communist comrades who did the job.
 A posthumous life achievement award for his services.